 The film has been made as a 'history story' so will not feature any of the discussions about the proposed development on the site, but it will no doubt be interesting to watch nevertheless.
 The programme will be shown on Monday 7 October at 7.30pm on BBC 1.
-You can access a link to the Inside Out website where you can see a preview clip of the programme by clicking here.
+You can access a link to the Inside Out website where you can see a preview clip of the programme.

 Parish Council Meeting 4th September

 The Babergh councillor Simon Barrett who was quoted in the East Anglian as saying Brantham was in a "great position to absorb" the impact of 600 new homes is coming to the Parish Council meeting at 7.30pm on the 4th September.
 He will be joined by Sue Dawes of Babergh DC and two colleagues, we understand they will be explaining how they expect the project to move forward.
 The Parish council has requested the Babergh attendees participate in a question and answer session with the public.
 This is an opportunity for you to come along and make your views known to Babergh.

 Please can you inform the Parish Clerk by emailing her if you plan to come and watch part or all of the hearing in the Babergh Council Chamber.
 We hope some of you will come and support your Parish Councillors and show the attendees the strength of feeling in the village.